ComScore

 6. Midnight Skiing

 Given that the country is home to a portion of the Alps, it should come as no surprise that Italians love to ski.
-In Northern Italy, it is tradition for skiers to hit the slopes at midnight on Christmas Day, sometimes carrying torches to light their way as they ring in the holiday.
+One of the most active Italian Christmas traditions takes place In Northern Italy, where it is customary for skiers to hit the slopes at midnight on Christmas Day, sometimes carrying torches to light their way as they ring in the holiday.

 Italian Christmas Traditions - A person in a white sweater holds a large brown baked good.
 There's a blurry holiday scene behind them.